August 16, 2018

 My advanced bash/CLI tips:

-• the fc or 'fix command' utility, where you can edit multiple previous commands in your editor of choice
+or 'fix command' utility, where you can edit multiple previous commands in your editor of choice - making a change to the previous command with

-• the yank-last-arg readline command, typically bound to M-., which inserts the last word of the previous command at your cursor position
+, which inserts the last word of the previous command at your cursor position